 Chapter 4: this chapter includes an Alloy code used to describe some system aspects formally.
 The Alloy language is used to describe the system and verify if some important properties of the system are satisfied by the requirements.

 Chapter 5: this chapter describes using synthetic tables the effort of the team members in the process of building the document.

-Chapter 6: this chapter includes information on references not cited in the first chapter.
+Chapter 6: this chapter includes information on references.